Eighteen business students traveled nearly 10,000 miles during winter break to study abroad in India.

 Collins said she had a great time.
 "We saw eight different companies, travelled to two or three different cities and met with locals.
 It was a good balance of leisure, business and overall travel experience."

-Students and faculty in front of Infosys,
+Students and faculty in front of Infosys, an information technology and consulting company. |

 India is part of what economists call the BRIC: Brazil, Russia, India and China.
 These countries have similar economic growth and are expected to become important players in the international market.
 Arnobio Morelix, a sophomore double-majoring in marketing and economics, is a transfer student from Brazil who plans to go into international business.
 Morelix hopes to do a similar study abroad program with Brazilian students in the near future.